Why should you learn the verb types?

 I added –isi– in the middle of the word, and those three letters do the same thing as would does in English.
 Pretty straightforward when you’re dealing with an easy type 1 word such as laulaa.
 But what if it’s type 2, like the verb syödä (to eat)?

 This is how you conjugate syödä in its most basic form – I eat, you eat etc:

 And then we want to say I would eat, you would eat, etc. Watch what happens in the middle of the verb:

 That was verb type 2.
-And if you learn the verb types in the beginning, you will learn that the way the conditional is formed with type 2 verbs (it may involve removing letters as you can see).
-If you haven't learnt the verb types, you'll probably spend a lot more time memorizing individual ways of forming constructions instead of seeing the logical side of it all.
+And if you learn the verb types in the beginning and if you know how this verb type’s past tense works, it’ll make sense.
+If you haven’t learnt the verb types, you’ll probably spend a lot more time memorizing individual ways of forming constructions instead of seeing the logical side of it all.

 Looking at these tables as a beginner, you might think that it makes no sense, but anyone who has learnt the patterns involved once will probably say “aah, right, of course, it’s type 2”.
 And then they move on to learning the conditional, probably accepting the fact that they’ll be able to learn more and more advanced constructions faster, thanks to the set of rules they learned and practiced early on.

 Translating verbs in a text